MicrosoftDocs/win32/desktop-src/WinRM/enumeration-constants.md

 The format of the filter may be an XML fragment or a string of plain text.
 The format is determined by the [*filter dialect*](windows-remote-management-glossary.md) of the [*filter*](windows-remote-management-glossary.md) used in the call to [**Session.Enumerate**](session-enumerate.md) or [**IWSManSession::Enumerate**](/windows/desktop/api/WSManDisp/nf-wsmandisp-iwsmansession-enumerate), which is specific to the operation performed.

 If the *dialect* parameter is not specified, WinRM attempts to determine the dialect based on the first character of the filter.
-If the first character is &lt;, but the filter is not actually an XML fragment, then this flag should be set.
+If the first character is <, but the filter is not actually an XML fragment, then this flag should be set.
 For example, a filter in the following format requires that you set **WSManFlagNonXmlText** so that the filter is correctly interpreted:

 `<25 && > 1`

-If the filter is an XML fragment, then this flag is not required because the fragment starts with &lt;, which WinRM correctly interprets as XML.
+If the filter is an XML fragment, then this flag is not required because the fragment starts with <, which WinRM correctly interprets as XML.
 For example,

 `<filter>select * from aDataStructure</filter>`

-If the filter is in plain text that does not start with &lt;, then this flag is not required.
+If the filter is in plain text that does not start with <, then this flag is not required.
 For example,

 `select * from aDataStructure`